chrisckc/webpack-starter-basic/README.md

  npm run kickstart
 ```

 I then modified the webpack configs to use an output.publicPath so that the content can be served from some sub-path off the root of a domain.
+I also replaced url-loader with file-loader to simplify for testing.

 However, when using a public path of '/app' (without a trailing slash) it causes the file-loader plugin to concatenate the options.publicPath with the value of options.name without using a '/' path separator.